 As cyber-attacks continue to make headlines, hackers are exposing or selling customer data files in record numbers.
 But just like with any threat, there are actions you can take to minimize risk and ensure your business retains a positive reputation among customers.

 - Stop using the same password on repeat.
 Set a mandate for all staff that passwords must be unique for each user and for your workplace.
 That means it can’t be remotely like the one on their home PC, tablet or online banking.
 Passwords are hacked more than ever, so when you’re prompted for a password change, dig deep and really think about what goes into a hacker-proof password.
-If remembering them is a problem, consider one of the latest password management tools such as LastPass.
+If remembering them is a problem, consider using a password manager.

 - Go on a shredding spree.
 How much sensitive data is being dumped into the recycling bin?
 Valuable customer data is often taken from the bins of small businesses and quickly sold or published.
 It’s not just good practice to shred sensitive documents, it’s the law.
 Take 5 seconds to run documents through the shredder or use the services of a secure shredding company.

 - Ditch the accounting spreadsheets.
 Still using an Excel doc for all your number-crunching?
 Besides making your accountant’s job harder (and more expensive), you’re opening your business to a massive range of vulnerabilities.
 Even with password-protection, spreadsheets aren’t designed to safeguard your financials or those of your clients.
 Upgrade to a proper accounting solution with built-in customer data protections and security guarantees.

 - Train staff explicitly.
 You can’t rely on common sense because what you think is a given might be news to someone else.
 It can be extremely beneficial to hold special data-safety training sessions once or twice a year as a reminder, as well as take the time to induct new staff into the way things are done.